open-telemetry/opentelemetry-java-contrib/contrib/jmx-metrics/README.md

 ```

 As configured in the example, this metric gatherer will configure an otlp gRPC metric exporter
-at the `otel.jmx.metrics.exporter.otlp.endpoint` and establish an MBean server connection using the
+at the `otel.otlp.endpoint` and establish an MBean server connection using the
-provided `otel.jmx.metrics.service.url`.
+provided `otel.jmx.service.url`.
 After loading the Groovy script whose path is specified
-via `otel.jmx.metrics.groovy.script`, it will then run the script on the specified
+via `otel.jmx.groovy.script`, it will then run the script on the specified
-`otel.jmx.metrics.interval.seconds` and export the resulting metrics.
+`otel.jmx.interval.milliseconds` and export the resulting metrics.

 ### JMX Query Helpers